Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 9. At Create Rules, Rule \#1, Permission sets, in the Products Menu, select **Managed Services**, in the Permission sets, select **TransactionalEmailFullAccess.**

-🤔Advice: Be careful to select TransactionalEmailFullAccess\!\!
+> 🤔 Advice: Be careful to select TransactionalEmailFullAccess\!\!
 There are other accesses that look very similar, but won’t work\!

 Select **Validate.**